MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 ## Lab scenario

-Azure AD terms of use policies provide a simple method that organizations can use to present information to end users.
+Microsoft Entra terms of use policies provide a simple method that organizations can use to present information to end users.
 This presentation ensures users see relevant disclaimers for legal or compliance requirements.
 This article describes how to get started with terms of use (ToU) policies.

 You must create and enforce a ToU policy for your organization.